luthersystems/sandbox-template/README.md

 ```bash
 (cd fabric && make init)
 ```

+> This command rebuilds and re-installs the business logic on the running
+> Fabric network without restarting the containers.

 This uses the OTA Update module to immediately install the new business logic on to the fabric network.
 The upgrade here is done the same way devops engineers